-A former American citizen, now living in Sweden, is blackmailed into spying for the Allies during World War II.
-Reluctant at first, his relationship with a beautiful German agent causes him to realize how important his work is.
-When he learns that his German friends have been/are being found out, he puts his own life in danger to go back inside Nazi Germany to finish his work and try to save his friends.
+An American oil company executive of Swedish descent, now living in Sweden, is blackmailed into spying for the Allies during World War II.
+At first resentful, his relationship with a beautiful German Allied agent causes him to realize how vital his work is.
+When he learns that his anti-Nazi German associates are under suspicion from the Gestapo, he risks his own life to go back inside Nazi Germany to finish his work and try to save his friends.
 It's an exciting story with great characters, filmed partly in the locations where the story took place.Written by

 In the Copenhagen street scenes of Danish bicyclists blocking the Gestapo truck pursuing Erickson and the underground leaders, a blue-and-white late '50s car can briefly be seen in the background in one shot.
 See more »

 10 of 11 people found this review helpful.